Generalized system identification with stable spline kernels: An Interior Point (IP) Approach

-Given any problem of form~\eqref{probTwo}, we have shown that it can be written in the form \eqref{genELQP}.
-In this section, we show how to implement this estimator using interior point (IP) methods~\cite{KMNY91,NN94,Wright:1997}.
-These methods solve nonsmooth optimization problems by working directly with smooth systems of equations characterizing problem optimality; specifically, with modified Karush-Kuhn-Tucker (KKT) systems.\\ The KKT system for \eqref{genELQP} is an instance of a {\em monotone mixed linear complementarity problem} (MLCP) \cite{Wright:1997} since they can be written in the form
+using interior point IP methods~\cite{KMNY91,NN94,Wright:1997}.
+IP methods solve nonsmooth optimization problems by applying a damped Newton method to a homotopy path that parametrizes the underlying Karush-Kuhn-Tucker (KKT) system.
+In this regard, the first key observation is that the KKT system for \eqref{genELQP} is an instance of a {\em monotone mixed linear complementarity problem} (MLCP) \cite{Wright:1997} since it can be written as

 with